autoplot/documentation/javadoc/org/autoplot/jythonsupport/Util.md

+# org.autoplot.jythonsupport.Util

-# org.autoplot.jythonsupport.UtilUtilities for Jython scripts in both the datasource and application contexts.
+Utilities for Jython scripts in both the datasource and application contexts.

-Util( )
+# Util( )

 ***